0tickpulse/redstone_by_examples/contents/first_steps/signals.md

 ![Daylight detector](./media/signals/daylight_detector.png)

 Look at the Redstone signal during daytime and nighttime.
 Notice that the Redstone is only powered during the day.
-We want to inver this.
+We want to invert this.
 To do this, right-click the daylight detector.
 This will cause it to go to the "Inverted daylight detector" mode (keep in mind that this inversion is unique to the daylight detector).
 Now, the Redstone signal is only powered during the night.

 Now place your daylight detector above the ceiling of your room: